IQSS/clarify/README.md

 Simulation-based inference is an alternative to the delta method and bootstrapping for performing inference on quantities that are functions of model parameters.
-The delta method involves multiple assumptions: 1) the regression coefficients are normally distributed, 2) the resulting quantity of interest is normally distributed, and 3) the first-order approximation to the variance of the desired estimator is equal to the true variance.
+The delta method involves multiple assumptions: 1) the model coefficients are normally distributed, 2) the resulting quantity of interest is normally distributed, and 3) the first-order approximation to the variance of the desired estimator is equal to the true variance.
 When these assumptions are incorrect, which is especially likely when the quantity of interest is a complicated nonlinear function of the model coefficients, the resulting inferences can be inaccurate.
-Bootstrapping is one solution to this problem that does not require any of the above assumptions for valid nonparametric inference; however, it is computationally intensive because the original model needs to be fit many times, and any problems with the model that are only apparent in some bootstrap samples (e.g., failure to converge, perfect prediction) can make using bootstrapping challenging.
+Bootstrapping is one solution to this problem that does not require any of the above assumptions for valid nonparametric inference (though other assumptions are required); however, it is computationally intensive because the original model needs to be fit many times, and any problems with the model that are only apparent in some bootstrap samples (e.g., failure to converge, perfect prediction) can make using bootstrapping challenging.

-Simulation-based inference provides a compromise to these two methods: it is more accurate than the delta method because it does not require assumptions 2) and 3), and it is faster and more stable than bootstrapping because the model only needs to be fit once.
+Simulation-based inference provides a compromise to these two methods: it is more accurate than the delta method because it does not require assumptions 2) and 3) (though it still relies on the central limit theorem to assume the coefficients are normally distributed), and it is faster and more stable than bootstrapping because the model only needs to be fit once.
 Simulation-based inference involves simulating model coefficients from their multivariate distribution using their estimated values and covariance from a single model fit to the original data, computing the quantities of interest from each set of model coefficients, and then performing inference using the resulting distribution of the estimates as their sampling distribution.
 Confidence intervals can be computed using the percentiles of the resulting sampling distribution, and p-values can be computed by inverting the confidence intervals.
-Alternatively, if the resulting sampling distribution is normally distributed, its standard error can be estimated as the standard deviation of the estimates and normal-theory confidence intervals and p-values can be computed.
+Alternatively, if the resulting sampling distribution is normally distributed, its standard error can be estimated as the standard deviation of the estimates and normal-theory Wald confidence intervals and p-values can be computed.
 The methodology of simulation-based inference is explained in King, Tomz, and Wittenberg (2000).

-`clarify` was designed to provide a simple, general interface for simulation-based inference, along with a few convenience functions to perform common tasks like computing average marginal effects.
+`clarify` was designed to provide a simple, general interface for simulation-based inference and includes a few convenience functions to perform common tasks like computing average marginal effects.
 The primary functions of `clarify` are `sim()`, `sim_apply()`, `summary()`, and `plot()`.
 These work together to create a simple workflow for